gatsey2026-png/bip39-seed-tool/README.md

 Randomness source
 This phrase is generated using your browser's built-in crypto.getRandomValues() — a cryptographically secure pseudorandom number generator (CSPRNG) provided by your operating system.
 It's the same class of random number generator that underlies HTTPS/TLS security across the web, and is a well-audited, standard source suitable for generating cryptocurrency keys.

+Optional: add physical dice
+CSPRNG is already cryptographically secure on its own — dice are entirely optional.
+Their purpose is independence: if you'd rather not have to trust this specific device's random number generator alone (for example, on a machine you're not sure is clean, or if you just want a second, physically-verifiable source of randomness you control yourself), roll physical dice and enter the results below.
+They get combined with the CSPRNG output by hashing both together, so the result is never weaker than the CSPRNG alone — only ever stronger.